How to Make Millions Before Grandma Dies: Theatrical

 Following its Thai release, the film expanded across Southeast Asia.
 Between mid-May and late June 2024, the film opened across most of the region, including in Indonesia, the Philippines, Brunei, Malaysia, Singapore, Myanmar, Vietnam, Hong Kong, Macao, Cambodia, Taiwan, and Timor-Leste.
-It was released in mainland China on August 23 and in South Korea on October 9.
+It was released in mainland China on 23 August and in South Korea on 9 October.
 GDH handled regional theatrical distribution in Southeast Asia, with NK Contents distributing in South Korea.
 Teamer Media managed the Chinese release, with the film opening in 1000 theatres across 30 cities.
-How to Make Millions Before Grandma Dies was released in Japan on June 13, 2025, with its distribution handled by Unplugged.
+How to Make Millions Before Grandma Dies was released in Japan on 13 June 2025, with its distribution handled by Unplugged.

-How to Make Millions Before Grandma Dies was released in Australia and New Zealand on July 18, 2024, by Chinalion Film Entertainment, which previously distributed Bad Genius (2017) in both countries.
-WME Independent and Mokster Films oversaw distribution in over 110 additional territories, including Russia, where the film opened on January 9, 2025.
-Vertigo Releasing acquired the film's theatrical distribution rights for the United Kingdom and Ireland in August 2024: this was followed by Vedette Film for the Netherlands and Belgium, PVR for India, and Well Go USA for North America.
-How to Make Millions Before Grandma Dies began a limited release in North America on September 13, in the Netherlands on October 10, in Belgium on November 13, and in the United Kingdom and Ireland on December 26.
+How to Make Millions Before Grandma Dies was released in Australia and New Zealand on 18 July 2024, by Chinalion Film Entertainment, which previously distributed Bad Genius (2017) in both countries.
+WME Independent and Mokster Films oversaw distribution in over 110 additional territories, including Russia, where the film opened on 9 January 2025.
+Vertigo Releasing acquired the film's theatrical distribution rights for the United Kingdom and Ireland in August 2024: this was followed by Vedette Film for the Netherlands and Belgium, PVR for India, as well as Well Go USA for North America.
+How to Make Millions Before Grandma Dies began a limited release in North America on 13 September, in the Netherlands on 10 October, in Belgium on 13 November, and in the United Kingdom and Ireland on 26 December.

 Home media

-How to Make Millions Before Grandma Dies was released on streaming in Thailand, Indonesia, Malaysia, Singapore, and the Philippines by Netflix on September 12, 2024.
-It was the fourth-most viewed program on Netflix in its debut week in the Philippines in a shortened tracking period, with 3 million views in the week tracked from September 9 to September 15.
+How to Make Millions Before Grandma Dies was released on streaming in Thailand, Indonesia, Malaysia, Singapore, and the Philippines by Netflix on 12 September 2024.
+It was the fourth-most viewed program on Netflix in its debut week in the Philippines in a shortened tracking period, with 3 million views in the week tracked from 9 September to 15 September.
 It was also the second most searched film on Google in the country in 2024.

-Outside of Asia, the film was released for digital download, on Ultra HD Blu-ray, Blu-ray, and DVD in North America by Well Go USA on December 10.
+Outside of Asia, the film was released for digital download, on Ultra HD Blu-ray, Blu-ray, and DVD in North America by Well Go USA on 10 December.
 How to Make Millions Before Grandma Dies was eventually released on streaming in most Western countries, including the United Kingdom and the United States, by Netflix in April 2025.